-If data allow, we will consider conducting scenario analyses that include:
+We conducted scenario analyses that include:

-- 1. Modified societal perspective that includes components such as productivity losses - 2.
-Adjusting the proportional relationship between PFS and OS for belantamab to be within a similar range as a recent meta-analyses.47 perspective, we estimated the modified societal perspective incremental cost effectiveness estimates using the \$100,000 per QALY threshold price from the health care sector perspective.
+- Assuming no additional charge for CAR-T retreatment, while continuing to assume administration, monitoring, and side-effect management costs for patients receiving a second infusion - 2.
+Modified societal perspective that includes components such as productivity losses - 3.
+Adjusting the proportional relationship between PFS and OS for belantamab to be within a similar range as a recent meta-analyses.36